gaganza/where-to-drop/README.md

 Simple script that runs on `!ping` or `!p` command that randomly selects a location to drop in Call of Duty - Warzone.
 Now supports `!r` or `!rebirth` to select a location from Rebirth Island.

 ## List of Available Drop Locations (Verdansk)
+- Airfield

-- Airport
+- Arsenal
-- Array
+- Beachhead
-- Boneyard
+- Capital
-- Downtown
+- Docks
 - Easter Egg: Just insta drop
-- Factory
-- Farmland
-- Hills
-- Hospital
-- Lumber
-- Military Base
-- Park
-- Port
-- Prison
-- Promenade East
+- Fields
-- Promenade West
+- Lagoon
-- Salt Mine
+- Mines
-- Stadium
+- Peak
-- Storage Town
+- Power plant
-- Summit
+- Resort
-- Superstore
+- Runway
-- TV Station
+- Sub pen
-- Train Station
+- Village

 ## List of Available Drop Locations (Rebirth Island)